jsc-09/text-editor/README.md

 # TEXT EDITOR

-Use this application online or as a PWA.
+A text editor application that you can use online or offine.
+With a storage using indexDB.

 ## Installation

 * Clone this repo onto your local machine
-* Download node, Express, Babel, CSS Loader, Webpack plugin, Webpack, workbox webpack plug in.
+* Run `npm install` to install node, Express, Babel, CSS Loader, Webpack plugin, Webpack, workbox webpack plug in.

 ## Contribution